Weptune/Wordle-Difficulty-Calculator/README.md

 # 🧠 Wordle Difficulty Calculator & Game Suite

-An all-in-one interactive Wordle toolkit that analyzes word difficulty, hosts a growing suite of creative Wordle-style mini-games, and lets you explore linguistic patterns in fun, challenging ways.
+An all-in-one interactive Wordle toolkit that analyzes word difficulty, hosts a growing suite of creative Wordle-style mini-games, and lets you explore linguistic patterns in fun, challenging ways (only available on Windows so far).

 ## 🎯 Features